check out our:

 The rapture of Lydia on this occasion, her adoration of Mrs. Forster, the delight of Mrs. Bennet, and the mortification of Kitty, are scarcely to be described.
 Wholly inattentive to her sister's feelings, Lydia flew about the house in restless ecstasy, calling for everyone's congratulations, and laughing and talking with more violence than ever; whilst the luckless Kitty continued in the parlour repined at her fate in terms as unreasonable as her accent was peevish.
 (41.12)

-In the novel, selfishness and self-importance are always presented as the opposite of empathy and fellow-feeling.
-Here, despite Kitty's histrionics, Lydia is unable to even see that she is upset.
-This seems really psychologically astute, no?
+In Pride and Prejudice, selfishness and self-importance are the opposite of empathy and fellow-feeling.
+Here, despite Kitty's histrionics, Lydia can't even see that she's upset.
+No wonder Lydia constantly misunderstand everything, ever.

 "Yes, very different.
 But I think Mr. Darcy improves upon acquaintance."

 "Indeed!" cried Mr. Wickham with a look which did not escape her.
 "And pray, may I ask?—" But checking himself, he added, in a gayer tone, "Is it in address that he improves?
 Has he deigned to add aught of civility to his ordinary style?—for I dare not hope," he continued in a lower and more serious tone, "that he is improved in essentials."

 "Oh, no!" said Elizabeth.
 "In essentials, I believe, he is very much what he ever was. […] When I said that he improved on acquaintance, I did not mean that his mind or his manners were in a state of improvement, but that, from knowing him better, his disposition was better understood."

 Wickham's alarm now appeared in a heightened complexion and agitated look.
 (41.33-38)